- Business and Employment

 Here are some additional thoughts on learning to deal with the capacity limitations that plague many operations, especially small businesses and entrepreneurial ventures:

 - Do a Time Study.
 Regardless of whether it is craft, service or product based, do a time study on how long it takes to create, sell and service what the company offers.
-Click here to learn more about cumulative time tracking and work weeks assessments.

 - Forecast Sales as Accurately as Possible.
 Forecasting sales and demand, especially in a new or expanding business can be tricky.
 However, without it, it is impossible to plan for capacity needs.
-Click here to learn more about sales forecasting.

 - Control Advertising to Help Control Demand.
 Investing in a big advertising spend might create a good deal of traffic and sales.
 That is usually a good thing.
 However, if the business does not have the capacity to handle the load, it will result in poor customer service and unhappy customers.
 Start with a smaller, realistic advertising rollout.